 A new issue is any offering of new issues of stock that is not an IPO.
 In this case, the company will have already filed periodic financial statements with the SEC, so the SEC requires that a prospectus for the new offering must be available for at least 40 days after the effective date of the new issue.

 25-Day Rule for Exchange-Traded Issues

-If the new issue is going to be traded on a public stock exchange, then a prospectus must be available for at least 25 days after the effective date.
+If the new issue will be traded on a public stock exchange, then a prospectus must be available for at least 25 days after the effective date.

 Public Distribution of New Issues

 All members of the underwriting syndicate must make a bona fide public distribution of the new issue at the public offering price.

 Usually, the underwriting syndicate members will accept a small percentage of orders over their allotment, because they know that some clients will cancel their order before delivery.
-Therefore, the underwriting manager will distribute more new issues to each syndicate member than they are required to sell—an overallotment.
-If fewer clients cancel than expected, then either the issuer will issue more shares to cover the additional sales—and get more money—or the underwriting syndicate will have to go short to cover the additional sales, which is a risk to the underwriting members, and will have to buy it back, probably at a higher price, in the secondary market to cover their shorts.
+Therefore, the underwriting manager will distribute more new issues to each syndicate member than they are required to sell — an overallotment.
+If fewer clients cancel than expected, then either the issuer will issue more shares to cover the additional sales — and get more money — or the underwriting syndicate must go short to cover the additional sales, which is a risk to the underwriting members, and must buy it back, probably at a higher price, in the secondary market to cover their shorts.